-Anyone who wishes to discuss this article or data protection in general should call me on +44 (0)20 7404 5252 during office hours or send me a message through my contact form.
+In future articles I shall discuss pleading claims for judicial remedies for alleged breaches of the GDPR and other legislation and possible defences.
+Anyone wishing to discuss this article should call me on 020 7404 5252 during office hours or send me a message through my contact form.